Adding decoders

 - "manufacturerdata"

 The second parameter is the index of the data source to look for the value.
-Then the third parameter is the value to test for.
+For a "name"

 If a direct binary bit evaluation encoded in a hex digit is desired the third parameter is "bit"